 special performer with several bands in the Northeast.

-Al Frazia - Bass guitarist and vocalist.
-Al is also the Precision's
+Al Frazia - Bassist and vocalist.
+Al is also the Precision's Music

 Al has a wide ranging artistic background.
 While in his teens, he performed in the